RebeccaFan/Agribot-Documentation/loadcell.md

 }
 ```

-These few lines set up serial communications between the arduino and the pc so it can display the interpreted data on the serial monitor
+These few lines set up serial communications between the arduino and the pc so it can display the interpreted data on the serial monitor.

 ```
 void loop()